BlogStudyEverything You Need to Know About SACs for the VCE

 VCE Practice SACS

-SACs, or School-assessed Coursework, are assessment items that you will complete throughout VCE, across all of Units 1-4.
-In the VCE study design for each subject, there are a set of outcomes.
-Each SAC will contribute towards completion of a particular outcome.
+A SAC (School-assessed Coursework) is a form of assessment completed at school in VCE Units 1-4.
+For each VCE subject, there are a set of outcomes.
+Each SAC will contribute towards the completion of a particular outcome.

 For example, let’s consider Unit 4 Biology.
 If we look at the study design, we’ll see that this is one of the outcomes: